Leaving a narcissist

 If you’re new to narcissism, I’d recommend a crash course in learning about it – the more you understand the better you’ll be able to deal with it.
 If you don’t already do ‘grey rock’ google it and keep practising until you can do it like a pro.

-Two books I’d highly recommend are:
+Other books I’d highly recommend are:

 Divorcing a Narcissist: Advice from the Battlefield by Tina Swithin